A Complete Travel Guide to Haridwar

 Places to Visit Nearby Haridwar

-Here is the list of best places to visit near Haridwar with Top sightseeing places nearby Haridwar that are a must to visit for tourist whenever visiting Haridwar
+Here is the list of best places to visit near Haridwar with Top sightseeing places nearby Haridwar that are a must to visit for tourists whenever visiting Haridwar

 The gorgeous city appears to be suspended between beautiful riverside promenades, acres of forests, lush mountains, and brilliant blue skies, giving it a strange appearance.
 Rishikesh also offers a variety of unusual and adventurous activities.
 If you don’t want to experience the adrenaline rush of white water rafting, which is offered up to grade 6, you can spend your time doing things like cliff jumping, kayaking, and body surfing.
 There are beautiful waterfalls here, such as Patna Fall and Neer Garhi Fall, that are ideal for escaping into nature’s raw wilderness.
 If you’re a spiritual person, you won’t want to miss the Maha Aarti’s jaw-dropping display.